-15.13 Leverage
+15.12 Leverage

 Leverage is the practice of purchasing something by borrowing part of the total cost and is measured by the degree to which a buyer has borrowed funds to purchase a home.
 Also called gearing, leverage can be measured in several ways (such as loan to value or equity ratio), but all compare bond amounts to the housing value.
 Generally, homes or neighbourhoods that are highly leveraged are understood to be higher risk because owners lose less equity if they default.
-Areas with lower leverage rates are generally considered more attractive because lenders have less risk, while owners have more invested and have more potential EQUITY to invest in new housing options.
+Areas with lower leverage rates are generally considered more attractive because lenders have less risk, while owners have more invested and have more potential equity to invest in new housing options.

-15.14 Market Segment
+15.13 Market Segment

 This refers to the aggregate of all properties within a certain rand value.
-Properties are aggregated by their VALUE to better understand the unique dynamics of these market segments.
-Values are divided into three bands: values under R250 000; between R250 000 and R500 000; and above R500 000.
-Generally, properties at or below R500 000 are considered affordable because the estimated monthly housing cost (R15 000 to R16 000) is considered the maximum income eligible for many Government subsidy programmes, above which potential buyers must access the unsubsidised housing market.
+Properties are grouped by their value to better understand the unique dynamics of these market segments.
+Values are divided into four bands: values under R250 000; between R250 000 and R500 000; R500 000 to R1.2 million and over R1.2 million.
+Generally, properties at or below R500 000 are considered affordable because the estimated monthly housing cost (R15 000 to R16 000) is considered the maximum income eligible for many government subsidy programs, above which potential buyers must access the unsubsidised housing market.

-15.15 Market Share
+15.14 Market Share

 Market share is the percentage of a market accounted for by a specific entity in that market.
-Lending market share is determined by the number of all loans in an area or bond portfolio, originated, or held by a single institution, divided by the total number of bonds in the area or portfolio.
+Lending market share is determined by the number of all loans in an area or bond portfolio originated or held by a single institution divided by the total number of bonds in the area or portfolio.
 Market share can reflect the business model or the prevailing attitudes of particular lenders towards opportunity within certain areas.
 Lenders track their market share by area and value carefully: too high could mean that they are at greater risk if values decrease, while too low means that the lender may be losing business to competitors.

-15.16 Rental Index
+15.15 Rental Index

-A score calculated for each suburb, to measure the potential suitability of local areas for rental housing, as measured by a basket of six indicators, which are more favourable towards rental housing.
+A score calculated for each suburb, to measure the potential suitability of local areas for rental housing, as measured by a basket of six indicators which are more favourable towards rental housing.
 A higher score, between 1 and 10, implies a greater likelihood of success.
-These indicators include density; the number of households currently renting; area median income; the affordability ratio; households to properties ratio and market growth as measured by the Housing Performance Index.
+These indicators include density, the number of households currently renting, area median income, the affordability ratio, households to properties ratio, and market growth as measured by the housing performance index.
 The index gives higher weight to aspects more suitable to rental housing, such as density and income, and moderate weight to the current number of households renting (as reported to the census), the local income as a percentage of the municipal median income, affordability (the relationship between local incomes and sales prices), and the number of households in the area to formal housing units on the deeds registry.

-15.17 Suburb
+15.16 Suburb

 A neighbourhood (within or beyond the central metropolitan area), with an identifiable name, often socially accepted borders and common characteristics.
 This report uses suburb boundaries as established and demarcated by StatsSA (and referred to in its documentation as sub-places).
-In 2011, there were about 22,000 sub-places within South Africa.
+In 2011, there were about 22 000 sub-places within South Africa.

-15.18 Value or Worth
+15.17 Value or Worth